Block paving for drives and patios

 Vibrating compaction plates should be used to ensure the sub-base is flat and firm.
 We recommend several passes with the compactor before screeding the site with a 50mm layer of damp sand and compacting again.

 Finally, a 20mm 'bedding' layer of sharp sand is carefully raked on top, levelled with a straight edge, checked for the correct slope and compacted yet again before beginning the block or brick laying process.

-An alternative method is to lay block paving on a concrete sub-base, but this method is little used in the UK except on extensive projects
+An alternative method is to lay block paving on a concrete sub-base, but this method is little used in the UK except on large projects

 Laying the block paving

 The astute will allow 5% wastage when ordering paving for laying patios and driveways.
 A fully interlocked 'herringbone' pattern is best for areas that get heavy use or are to be driven over by vehicles, but other designs are fine for low traffic areas like paths and patios.

 Always start laying the paving from the bottom of the slope, working upwards.
 It is useful to take the bricks from different packs simultaneously to avoid banding and give the paved area a more random look.

 Pavers are best laid using a vertical motion to ensure the spacing lugs lie flush.
 Avoid placing a block then pushing it into place horizontally.
 It's a good idea to check every ten layers or so that the paving is aligned correctly and lying neatly on the slope.